Jezorko/dotfiles/README.md

 ## Installation

-1. Copy all the files from PATH to /usr/bin or wherever you have your $PATH defined.
+1. Copy all the files from PATH to `/usr/bin` or wherever you have your $PATH defined.
+2. If the copied files are not executable, run `chmod +x` on them
-2. Copy configuration from .config to your ~/.config directory
+3. Copy configuration from .config to your `~/.config` directory
-3. Personalize all the scripts at will
+4. Personalize all the scripts at will

 ## Bash support